 There was so much hype about this film when it came out.
 It was the summer of ’75 and we were down the shore in Wildwood.
 (Which is a resort/retirement community somewhat like Amity in Jaws) There were five movie theaters around the island and they all had the posters for the movie up.
 But another brilliant piece of marketing they had going were these other posters called “Shark Facts.”
 They had the Jaws logo at the bottom, and then a list of facts about sharks.
 My favorite one was “Most shark attacks occur in 3 feet of water.”
 I knew this scared the hell out of everyone.

 After seeing Jaws you really never saw people just running down to the ocean and jumping in.
 It was more like, walk to the water’s edge, stop, peer out into the ocean, and then step into the water.

 I remember a group of us went to see it.
-I’m pretty sure my sister Janice was in that group.
+I’m pretty sure my older sister was in that group.
 I remember during the opening credits, which is a camera cruising underwater through the seaweed, I started having anxiety.
 I knew we were in for some real thrills and chills.
 The film is so well done.
 Even though the shark by today’s special effects standards looks so fake, it still holds up as a great movie.